cloudfoundry-attic/health_manager/README.md

 applications are indeed running, their versions and number of instances correct.

-Conceptually, this is done by maintaining a Known State of applications and comparing it against the Expected State.
-When discrepancies are found, actions are initiated to bring the applications to the Expected State, e.g., start/stop commands are issued for missing/extra instances, respectively.
+Conceptually, this is done by maintaining a Actual State of applications and comparing it against the Desired State.
+When discrepancies are found, actions are initiated to bring the applications to the Desired State, e.g., start/stop commands are issued for missing/extra instances, respectively.

 Additionally, Health Manager collects and exposes statistics and